swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 Learn in public.

 p.s.
 Eventually, they'll want to pay you (a lot more than you think) for your help too.

+# Fill in what you missed

+You missed a lot in your bootcamp.
+I'm not talking about compiler theory from computer science courses.
+I don't mean algos.
+I mean a lot of basic knowledge of your tools is lacking.
+"A poor craftsman blames his tools", they say.
+But you.
+You're no craftsman, you're a novice.
+You don't even know your own tools that well.
+You haven't built that much, and you still freak out when things go wrong.
+It's not your fault, but it's in your power to fix your gaps.
+The bootcamp gave you a head start, now you have to go the distance.

+If you're a frontend dev: Learn Webpack.
+Learn Babel.
+Learn what TC39 is and does.
+Heck, learn Javascript all over again.
+Learn bash.
+Learn git.
+Learn CI/CD.
+Learn frontend testing.
+Learn Docker.
+Learn AWS, and Firebase.
+Learn design and CSS.
+OPEN NODE_MODULES.
+Yeah, it's a lot, and I don't truly know some of these things either.
+I'm workin on it.
+Equally important is figuring out what is ok to miss.
+I have my list, I'm not sharing it.
+But there are some things you will use daily in whatever career you end up in, and some other things are sexier or seem important but are really just nice-to-have.
+Figure out the difference.
+Tech is a house of cards a mile high, abstractions built atop abstractions.
+Lower levels of abstraction have a longer half-life than higher ones.
+Kyle Simpson says you should learn one abstraction level below where you work.
+I think that's directionally but not literally correct.

+The subheading for this one is **avoid FOMO**.
+Vue passed React in Github stars, should you pivot to Vue?
+Your favorite thought leader says you should check out ReasonML, is Javascript dead?
+Why the hell do people want to kill Redux so bad?
+Is css-in-js literally the devil?

+How do you "fill in what you missed" but "avoid fear of missing out"?

+"Missing out" is other-oriented, while "what you missed" is you-oriented.
+Fill in -your- gaps.
+Focus on you and your needs.
+"No man is an island" but there are so many opportunities in tech that you can pretty much pick out your turf and play entirely within it and be completely ignorant of all the other stuff and still do great!
+Don't get me wrong: I'm a big fan of playing the meta-game.
+It is possible to make strategic blunders but it's also impossible to avoid them altogether.
+It's much better to focus on the "good enough" and be directionally but not literally correct.
+The goal is to be accurate, not precise.

+There's more to this than just *what* you missed.
+There's also the *why* and the *who*.
+Who made the paradigms we live in now.
+Why are things the way there are?
+Let your intellectual curiosity carry you and fill in your lack of experience with research that nobody else bothers to do.
+Guess what?
+There could not be an easier subject matter to research, this stuff is literally all online and version controlled with git, and all the people involved are still alive and easily contactable.

+And when you're done filling in, when you've found something cool in your research, write it up.

+Learn in public.